BlindMindStudios/AngelScript-JIT-Compiler/README.md

 ========================
 A Just-In-Time Compiler for use with AngelScript.

-Currently supports x86 processors.
+Currently supports x86 processors, and x86-64 on GCC/Linux.

 Compatible with the MSVC 2010 and GCC 4.6.2 compilers.

-Last made compatible with revision 1173 of the AngelScript repository.
+Last made compatible with revision 1240 of the AngelScript repository.

 License
 -------